MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Pathısdirectory Ayrıntılar için bkz.
+Ayrıntılar için bkz.
+PathIsDirectory.

-## <a name="isfilespec"></a> ATLPath::IsFileSpec
+## <a name="isfilespec"></a>ATLPath:: ısdosyabelirtimi

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [Pathısfilespec](/windows/desktop/api/shlwapi/nf-shlwapi-pathisfilespeca).
+Bu işlev [Pathisdosyabelirtimi](/windows/win32/api/shlwapi/nf-shlwapi-pathisfilespecw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi